fsprojects/fantomas/docs/Fantomas-V.md

 ### API layer

 As we only are including the files we really really need, we created our own little FCS surface API.
-In `Lex.fs` and `Parse.fs` you can find some (mostly stolen) code that serves as the entry point for Fantomas.
+In `Parse.fs` you can find some (mostly stolen) code that serves as the entry point for Fantomas, mainly getting the untyped syntax tree.

-### Lexing at the lower level

-Our Fantomas FCS lexing api is using what the `*.fsl` produces.
-These tokens are quite different with what the classic FCS exposes.
-These tokens miss a lot of details which were otherwise provided by the FCS.
-Some notable things:
-- String text tokens are not marked, we need to detect the opening and closing of strings ourselves.
-- The same with code comments
-- Tokens in dead code are always present.
-Dead code being non-active code based by the compiler defines.
-- Newlines can be detected in the whitespace tokens.
-This is a nice improvement as we can detect newlines while going over the tokens.
-  Previously, we had to detect empty lines as a separate step.
-- ...
+We no longer process the F# tokens as the tree now contains enough information to restore the source code.

 ### Parsing at the lower level